ssMaritime.com

 to start a new life Down Under.

-Patris departing Sydney
+Patris is seen departing Sydney

-for a cruise
+for another cruise

-Like most shipping companies of the day, Patris
+Like most shipping companies of the day,

-operate an inexpensive Fly/Cruise operation to and from the UK and Europe.
-Sadly the popularity of this venture
+Patris would operate an inexpensive Fly/Cruise operation to and from the UK

-soon declined and two years later in 1974 she was laid up in Singapore for a short time,
+Sadly the popularity of this venture soon declined and two years later in 1974

-but Chandris decided to try again and gave her another refit and recommenced
+for a short time, but Chandris decided to try again and gave her another refit

-their Fremantle, Singapore
+and recommenced their Fremantle, Singapore

 services.
-Then cyclone Tracy hit and mostly destroyed
+Then cyclone Tracy

-the Australian Northern Territory city of Darwin
+hit and mostly destroyed the Australian Northern Territory city of Darwin

 on Christmas day 1974.
 Chandris offered to charter the Patris to the Australian